 Inland Rail will enhance our national freight and supply chain capabilities, connecting existing freight routes and supporting Australia’s growth.

-Delivering Inland Rail will help shift more goods onto rail, meaning faster, more reliable freight; safer, less congested roads; and fewer emissions.
+Delivering Inland Rail will help shift more everyday goods onto rail, meaning faster, more resilient freight; safer, less congested roads; and fewer emissions.

 Who is building Inland Rail?